Decoding the Web of Belief

 • {"head": "2", "type": "followed by", "tail": "3"}

 One effective way to improve the reliability of machine learning outputs is to ground them in structured, human-curated knowledge.
-To do this, I chose to leverage Wikidata, a free, open, collaborative knowledge base of structured data about real-world entities that serves as the central data hub for Wikipedia and other Wikimedia projects.
+To do this, I chose to use Wikidata, a free, open, collaborative knowledge base.
+It contains structured data about real-world entities that serves as the central data hub for Wikipedia and other Wikimedia projects.

 We can take each extracted triple and attempt to match its subject and object to corresponding Wikidata entities.
 If both return a sufficiently close match, we replace the LLM-generated entities with their Wikidata counterparts.
 This approach serves multiple purposes.

 Wikidata results for "his right earlobe".
-No results means it'll be dropped from the knowledge graph.
+No results means it will be dropped from the knowledge graph.

-The challenge is compounded by ambiguity: “J.F.K.” could refer to the former president, an airport, a movie, an assassination, or countless other things.
-Our task is to reliably select the correct entity across millions of examples, which makes simple string matching insufficient.
+The challenge is compounded by ambiguity: “J.F.K.” could refer to the former president, an airport, a movie, an assassination, or other ideas.
+Our task is to reliably select the correct entity across millions of examples, a scale that makes simple string matching insufficient.

 Wikidata results for "J.F.K.".